It was a grace note for the ages.

 It is traditional for an outgoing president to leave a letter for his successor.
 Barack Obama’s to Donald Trump offered congratulations on “a remarkable run” and checked off verities of American leadership — advice to “build more ladders of success,” sustain the international order,” yet take time for family.
 It was as guarded as when they awkwardly posed for photos together and shook hands.

-- How an ultimatum from George H.W.
-Bush transformed U.S.-Israel relations
+- How an Ultimatum From President George H.W.
+Bush Transformed U.S.-Israel Relations

 Bush, who months before writing his letter had warned voters to “watch your wallet” with that Democrat Clinton, was self-effacing and personal in his handoff.